Ansonious/rsb-channels/info.md

 :bangbang: **About** :bangbang:

-We are a major alliance that **==redacted==**.
-This involves providing structured guidance.
-We also host channels for a variety of other games that change with demand.
-Regardless of experience, everyone should be able to find a group.
+We are a Multi-Alliance community that provides a space for all players to chat about the game, theorycraft, share media and group up for all content.
-Enjoy and have fun!
+Come join us at Cafe B-17!

 ---